microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-1/README.md

 1. [Contoso Sales Assistant built with Chainlit and the Azure OpenAI Assistants API](#contoso-sales-assistant-built-with-chainlit-and-the-azure-openai-assistants-api) (Preferred demo).
 2. [Contoso Sales Assistant built with Azure AI Studio Assistants API (Preview) Playground](#contoso-sales-assistant-built-with-azure-ai-studio-assistants-api-preview-playground) (Backup demo).

-## Why use the Azure OpenAI Assistants API?

-The Azure OpenAI Assistants API makes it easier to build generative AI apps by simplifying key tasks:

-1. Streamlined Development: It abstracts the complexities of integrating AI, allowing developers to focus on building features rather than managing the AI model.
-2. Context Management: The API automatically handles conversation context, ensuring the AI provides relevant, coherent responses throughout interactions.
-3. Scalability: It scales effortlessly, managing workloads and resources automatically to handle both small and large user bases.
-4. Context Execution: The API lets you define and run context against an LLM, making it easier to perform tasks like data queries or code generation based on specific instructions.

 ## Contoso Sales Assistant built with Chainlit and the Azure OpenAI Assistants API